Zenithatic/KeyClubBot/README.md

 # KeyClubBot
- Official bot for VP Key Club
+ Official bot for VP Key Club By Patrick Wang, and Kabir Jain